What is telehealth, and what is it used for?

 Telemedicine kiosk cost

-An additional cost to implementing telehealth systems is to consider whether it is beneficial for your target market.
-There’s no point in implementing a service that won’t add value to your practice, so make sure to spend some time evaluating the market conditions that you’re entering.
+An additional cost of implementing telehealth systems is considering whether it is beneficial for your target market.
+There's no point in implementing a service that won't add value to your practice, so spend some time evaluating the market conditions you're entering.

 For instance, it would be beneficial to consider whether you will have enough telehealth users within your practice.
-You may discover that you’re the only one who prefers this avenue or is willing to access it.
-While this is fine if you’re the sole member of a private practice, this can be troubling for practices with an extensive number of staff.
-You also need to consider your patients, and whether they are open to the idea of incorporating telehealth within their experience, as some may also be less receptive, and could take their service elsewhere.
+You may discover that you're the only one who prefers this avenue or is willing to access it.
+While this is fine if you're the sole private practice member, this can be troubling for practices with an extensive staff.
+You also need to consider your patients and whether they are open to the idea of incorporating telehealth within their experience, as some may also be less receptive and could take their service elsewhere.

-Choosing to incorporate telehealth can be a big decision, and you need to make sure that you have full confidence in its reception, and that it will actually fit the needs of your business.
+Choosing to incorporate telehealth can be a big decision.
+You need to make sure that you have full confidence in its reception and that it will actually fit your business's needs.

 The cost of procuring a license